MintyWorks/DisablePluginsCommand-26.2-paper-fork/README.md

 It is also highly customizable.
 You can choose what commands you want to remain enabled, let admins and devs bypass the plugin by giving them a permission node, and even change the deny message.

+### NOW FORKED TO BE ABLE TO SUPPORT PAPER 26.2, spigot too.. probably.
+And a few bug fixes.

 ## Installation: For server admins

 Just download the latest version of the plugin from the Spigot page and drop the .jar file into your plugins folder.
 It's that simple!